-If you are awarded funds in excess of what you owe in tuition and fees, this remaining balance (called a 'refund') will be distributed to you depending upon the payment option you selected through your Higher One Easy Refund card.
+If you are awarded funds in excess of what you owe in tuition and fees, this remaining balance (called a 'refund') will be distributed to you depending upon the payment option you selected through your Bank Mobile Account.
 This money can then be used to pay for your rent, text books, or whatever else you may choose to use it for.

-Once you receive your card, you must activate it and select a refund preference in order to receive any
+You must activate your account and select a refund preference in order to receive any refund monies from TAMUCC.

 There are numerous ways and methods in which you can fund your education outside the 'traditional' forms of financial aid (grants, loans, scholarships, and work-study).
 You can learn more about these options by clicking here.